DeepDoge/knochi/README.md

-# Depricated in favor of nostr.
+# Depricated in favor of nostr, and also i dont fuck with shitchains anymore

 # Knochi